eeryyy282/eeryyy282/README.md

-### Welcome!
+### Welcome! 👋
 Muhammad Juzairi Safitli is here! an ordinary technology student who is studying technology and is interested in programming.

 <b>Never stop learning until my dream comes true!
-Let's begin with a short nap and conclude it with a big snap <b> <br> | Mobile Development Student Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka <br> <br>
+Let's begin with a short nap and conclude it with a big snap <b> <br> <br>
+🧑‍💻 | Mobile Development Student Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka <br>
-| Let's learn together and share with each other for an even more beautiful day tomorrow
+🤔 | Let's learn together and share with each other for an even more beautiful day tomorrow <br>

 ### Github Statistic
 <p align="left">